 As in any technology roadmap analysis, sustainability of the exponential growth trend depends on changes in technology requirements and foundation technology development.
-As forecasted in 2007, the telecomm, datacom, and storage industries reached a temporary Gbps/GHz plateau and it will require a serious undertake in technology to go beyond the somewhat established 13 Gbps range.
-As of 2009, shrinking process technology is starting to support growth on data rates beyond 13 Gbps; such as 14 Gbps FC and 16 Gbps PCIe.
-As of 2011, has emerging technology reached beyond 25Gbps.
-Unlike the long haul telecomm applications, some of the Gbps/GHz interface (especially the chip-to-chip interfaces) have chosen to grow in port count (like a bus) until the higher speed technology becomes more cost efficient for use (for example, CEI/OIF, and 40G/100G Ethernet (IEEE 802.3ba standard))..
-Future data rate progression may be slower than that seen in recent history but still requires doubling every few years to absorb the performance scaling with better power efficiency in terms of mW/Gbps.
-However, this slower but still fast ramp in data rate increase could be disrupted by new technologies.
-There are two technologies in the horizon that can rekindle the data rate ramp and pose significantly new challenges for testing.
+As forecasted in 2007, the telecomm, datacom, and storage industries reached a temporary gigahertz plateau and it will require a serious undertake in technology to go beyond the somewhat established 13Gbps range.
+As of 2009, shrinking process technology is starting to support growth on data rates beyond 13Gbps; such as 14Gbps FC and 16Gbps PCIe.
+Some next generation focused common electrical interface (CEI) of OIF are expected to reach up to 25Gbps.
+Unlike the long haul telecomm applications, some of the Gigahertz interface (especially the chip-to-chip interfaces) have chosen to grow in port count (like a bus) until the higher speed technology becomes more cost efficient for use (for example, CEI/OIF, and 40G/100G Ethernet (IEEE 802.3ba standard)).
+Some applications have opted to change the coding scheme which easies the required generational speed increase, so the expected 3 year doubling requirement is somewhat reduced (for example, PCIe, and FC).
+Future data rate progression will be slower than that seen in recent history but still requires doubling every few years.